 (2) Staff review.
 The Planning Officer shall review the application for compliance with the provisions of this chapter and shall, within 10 days, either place the application on the agenda for the next Planning Board meeting or notify the subdivider, in writing, of the deficiencies in the application and recommend modifications.
-The subdivider may then either amend the application in accordance with the recommendations of the Planning Officer or request Planning

-Board review thereon without amendment at the next regularly scheduled Planning Board meeting.
+The subdivider may then either amend the application in accordance with the recommendations of the Planning Officer or request Planning Board review thereon without amendment at the next regularly scheduled Planning Board meeting.

-Finding: The Board finds that ∓ihe Planning Officer reviewed the application for compliance with the provisions of this chapter and within less than 10 days, notified the applicant in writing of deficiencies in the application and recommended modifications, as shown in the emails in Exhibits 104-106.
-The applicants submitted the requested modifications, which are shown in final form in Exhibits 94 and 103 placed the application on the agenda for a Planning Board meeting on
+Finding: The Board finds that the Planning Officer reviewed the application for compliance with the provisions of this chapter and within less than 10 days, notified the applicant in writing of deficiencies in the application and recommended modifications, as shown in the emails in Exhibits 104-106.
+The applicants submitted the requested modifications, which are shown in final form in Exhibits 94 and 103.